sylvia1106/idb-managed/README.md

 * indexRange(Optional): Range of the index.
 All items will be retrieved if indexRange is not defined.
 	* indexName: Name of this index.
 	* onlyIndex: Value of the index.
-Retrieve the items which index value equal to this value.
+Retrieve the items which index value equals to this value.
 	* upperIndex: Upper value of the range.
 Retrieve the items which index value is less than ( or equal to if upperExclusive is false ) this value.
 	* lowerIndex: Lower value of the range.
 Retrieve the items which index value is greater than ( or equal to if lowerExclusive is false ) this value.
 	* upperExclusive: Default to be false.